floooh/floooh.github.io/_posts/2025-03-03-sokol-gfx-compute-update.md

 ---
 layout: post
-title: The sokol-gfx compute update
+title: The sokol-gfx compute shader update
 ---

 > NOTE: links to the WebGPU live samples will be broken until after the merge